Erika Jayne Admits She Knew ‘Dancing With The Stars’ Would Be ‘A Challenge’

 A post shared by Erika Jayne (@theprettymess) on

-In true Erika Jayne fashion, the Real Housewives of Beverly Hills star and aspiring singer made a grand entrance in her Dancing With The Stars debut with her pro partner Gleb Savchenko.
+In true Erika Jayne fashion, the Real Housewives of Beverly Hills star and aspiring singer made a grand entrance in her Dancing With The Stars debut with her pro partner, Gleb Savchenko.
 During the Season 24 premiere, Erika entered the dance floor atop a white unicorn.
 She came down a glittering staircase to debut a dance routine that immediately got the RHOBH star plenty of attention and criticism for being too risque.

 Those who criticized Erika Jayne’s first Dancing With The Stars performance because they thought it was too raunchy should maybe check her out on YouTube.
 If they had, then maybe the DWTS fans would have known to expect the RHOBH star to come out on the dance floor with all her moves and probably not a lot of clothes.
 Erika is known for putting on quite a tantalizing performance and those familiar with her previous work were fully aware that she would be putting on a much sexier performance than many others have in the past.